Testus2032/DeepNude-AI-List/README.md

 To use one of them, you need to:
 1. Open the correspective TXT file in this GitHub repository
-2. Copy and paste the content of the jailbreak to use
+2. Copy the textual content of the jailbreak to use
-3. open a chat with ChatGPT
+3. Open a chat with ChatGPT
-4. Paste the message
+4. Paste the message in the chatbox
 5. Send the message
 6. Have fun with it
 ### Will it be updated?